Proxyeconomics, the inevitable corruption of proxy-based competition: Detailed model description

-The main parameter of interest was competition, i.e. do different levels of competition lead to different dynamics/equilibria of proxy and goal performances.
-Accordingly, the model and analysis code was set up to allow an exploration of the impact of all remaining parameters on the interaction between competition and proxy/goal performance in the short and long run.
-Table \ref{tab:Parameter space} shows an overview of the explored parameter space with the parameters shown here highlighted in boldface.
+The model was implemented in the agent-based modeling framework `Mesa0.8' in Python3.6 and run on a standard Windows7, 64bit operating system.
+The full code to run the model and generate figures is attached as supplemental material.\\ Table \ref{tab:Parameter space} shows an overview of the explored parameter space with the parameters shown here highlighted in boldface (also see Fig~\ref{fig:Sensitivity}).
 A number of additional parameters were varied to probe robustness, but lead to no change, and will be reported at appropriate locations throughout the manuscript.
 The model was initialized with population size N (typically 100), where every agent received a practice angle $\theta$ drawn randomly from a uniform distribution between proxy and goal axes $\mathcal{U}(0,ga)$ and initial effort 0.
-In exploratory analysis we found no effect of population size N or the initial effort on final equilibria or long term dynamics.
 Model runs were typically repeated 10 times for each level of competition to obtain measures of the mean and spread of system behavior.
 In each model run, all agents in a population compete against each other via their proxy performances as described above.